Much of our hiking and exploring this year along the Bruce Trail has been on the east side of the Beaver Valley in the Old Baldy and Eugenia areas.

-Still a very calming spot to relax.
+Nevertheless, a very calming spot to relax.

-A well crafted boardwalk crossing the creek.
+A well-crafted boardwalk crossing the creek.
 The beaver dam is just upstream 30-40 metres from where I am.

 About 5 minutes from this point, we hiked through a small wooded area that had been obviously clear-cut……by beavers.
 Every stump had those famous teeth chew marks on them.